Lordosis behavior: In humans

-Lordosis behavior is non-functional in humans, although lordosis-like positions can be observed in women being mounted from behind.
+While lordosis behavior has not been observed in humans, positions similar to lordosis can be seen in those being mounted from behind, with the autonomous lordosis reflex replaced by a conscious decision to expose the vulva for penetration.

 In a 2017 study, using 3D models and eye-tracking technology it is shown that the slight thrusting out of a woman's hips influences how attractive others perceive her to be and captures the gaze of both men and women.
 The authors argue "while reflexive lordosis posture is not exhibited by human females and receptivity is not passive or obligatory for them, a manifestation of lumbar curvature might serve as a vestigial remnant of proceptivity-/receptivity-communicative signal between men and women".
 Previously, anthropologist Helen Fisher also speculated that when a human female wears high-heeled footwear the buttocks thrusts out and the back arches into a pose that simulates lordosis behavior, which is why high heels are considered "sexy".
-Nonetheless, recent evidence has extended the effect of lordosis pose beyond a standing posture and high-heels, as it is indicated a sexual receptivity signal in other than standing postures of quadruped and supine in women.
+Recent evidence has also supported the perception of sexual receptivity in women when arching the back in supine and quadruped poses.
+Researchers have found that women perceive other women exhibiting this posture as a potential threat to their romantic relationship.